A chronology of key events:

 2013 March - Silvio Berlusconi is sentenced to a year in jail over an illegal wiretap.
 He remains free pending the outcome of the appeals process.

-2013 November - The Italian Senate expels Mr Berlusconi from parliament over his conviction for tax fraud.
-The expulsion means that he loses his immunity from arrest and could be detained in connection with other criminal cases brought against him.
+2013 November - Senate expels Mr Berlusconi from parliament over his conviction for tax fraud, depriving him of his immunity from arrest.

-The PD leader and mayor of Florence, Matteo Renzi, forms a new left-right coalition government.
+2014 February - New Democratic Party leader and mayor of Florence, Matteo Renzi, forms a new left-right coalition government and unveils plans for major economic and political reform.